vic-ma/howtodismantle.github.io/_posts/2024-11-02-Pimp-my-GETT-How-to-integrate-the-GETT-Blackline-Smart-Panel-PC-with-Peakboard.md

   - name: GettBlackLineShowcase.pbmx
     url: /assets/2024-11-02/GettBlackLineShowcase.pbmx
 ---

-Since the official release of Peakboard BYOD in 2023 more and more Peakboard users installed the BYOD runtime on their own devices.
-This is especially popular in environments with special requirements for certain types of screens other than than regular consumer screens - e.g. in food production or under other conditions like extreme heat or extreme dirt.
+Since the official release of Peakboard BYOD in 2023, more and more Peakboard users have installed the BYOD runtime on their own devices.
+This is especially popular in environments with special requirements for screens---for example, in food production or in extreme heat or dirt.

 One of the screens often seen in these environments come from the German manufacturer [GETT](https://gett-group.com/panel-pc).

-One of their bestsellers are the Black Line Panel PCs.
+Some of their bestsellers are the Black Line Panel PCs.
 They come with an RFID reader and 6 special purpose buttons.
 In this article we want to to discuss the technical details about how to let Peakboard applications interact with these buttons.
 If you are a proud owner of a Black Line PC already, feel free to download the show case and try it out on your own.

 ![image](/assets/2024-11-02/010.jpeg)